honath/waffle-bot/README.md

 - Kick removes a user from a server, if command sender has permissions
 - Ban permanently removes a user from a server, if command sender has permissions
 - Timeout prevents a user from typing in chat for 10 minutes.
 Currently no way to remove.
+- Connects to Twitch via webhook subscription for stream live events

 ## Planned Additions
-- Connect to Twitch to announce when stream is live
+- Implement stream live notification for Twitch
 - Connect to Twitter to announce when stream is live
 - Connect to YouTube to announce when a video is uploaded or stream is live
 - Role management